Whale Watching in Southeast Alaska

 Can you see whales from a cruise ship?

 Yes, but you must be at the right place at the right time.
 Whale watching excursions near Juneau “guarantee” you will see whales OR they will refund your money.
 Guess what?
 In nearly 100 whale watch experiences near Juneau, I saw whales every single time.
 Granted, sometimes more than others and sometimes more spectacular than others.
 Remember.
-This is nature and not a theme park!
+Alaskan waters are pure nature and not a theme park!

 What’s the best weather for Whale Watching?